 Payroll Tax Management

 Employee benefits is an area where Gusto shines.
-Small businesses that otherwise wouldn’t be able to offer cool perks to their employees can easily sign up for one of the many benefits Gusto offers.
+Small businesses that otherwise wouldn’t be able to offer perks to their employees can easily sign up for one of the many benefits Gusto offers.

 - Medical insurance